Linux Tails OS Review : Privacy Focused Linux Distro

 Conclusion

-This was my first time using Tails, and I found it to be a really interesting concept.
-Its use case is definitely niche, but it handles that purpose extremely well.
-I don’t see it as a distro you’d want to use every day unless you’re heavily focused on security.
-That said, many of the concepts Tails uses could be adapted to other distros for a more user-friendly experience.
+This was my first time using Tails, and I thought it was a really interesting concept.
+Its focus is pretty niche, but it does that job really well.
+I don’t think it’s something most people would want to use every day unless security and privacy are a top priority.
+That said, a lot of what Tails does, like routing traffic through Tor, leaving no trace on shutdown, and including built-in encryption tools, could be used on other Linux distros for a more user-friendly experience.